ooni/ooni.org/content/post/investigating-internet-blackouts.md

 ---
-title: "Investigating Internet Blackouts from the Edge: OONI's new upcoming methodology"
+title: "Investigating Internet Blackouts from the Edge of the network: OONI's new upcoming methodology"
-author: "Maria Xynou, Leonid Evdokimov, Arturo Filastò"
+author: "Maria Xynou"
 date: "2018-04-04"
 tags: ["blackouts"]
 categories: ["blog"]